 Under Article 71 para.
-1 of the Banking Law Act, as at 31 December 2014 the limit of the Bank's exposures bearing risk of one entity or affiliated entities amounted to PLN 660,990 thousand on a consolidated basis (pursuant to law, 25% of the Bank's own funds) and was not exceeded.
+1 of the Banking Law Act, as at 31 Dec 2014 the limit of the Bank's exposures bearing risk of one entity or affiliated entities amounted to

+PLN 611,428 thousand (pursuant to law, 25% of the Bank's own funds) and was not exceeded with respect to any customer or a group of affiliated entities..

 Under Article 71 para.
-1a-1c of the Banking Law Act, the Bank's Board of Executives set forth a limit for the Bank's exposures towards another bank or credit institution or a group of affiliated entities, comprising at least one bank or credit institution, at the level of 35% of the Bank's own funds, however not exceeding the equivalent of EUR 150 million.
-As at 31 Dec 2014, the said limit amounted to PLN 639,345 thousand on a consolidated basis and was not exceeded.
+1a-1c of the Banking Law Act, the Bank's Board of Executives set forth a limit for the Bank's exposures towards a bank or credit institution or a group of affiliated entities comprising at least one bank or credit institution, at the level of 35% of the Bank's own funds, however not exceeding the equivalent of EUR 150 million.

+As at 31 December 2014, the limit stood at PLN 639,345 thousand and was not exceeded with respect to any customer or a group of affiliated entities.